 Our Analysis and Test Results

 While we chose to recognize the HMG UltaMid 2 as the most spacious of the ultralight tent options in this review, we also want to point out that it was the third highest scoring overall.
 While it isn't quite as light as the two tarps in this review, it never-the-less offers more wind and weather protection, as well as privacy, begging the question: why wouldn't you want this Mid for your backpacking trip and thru-hike?
 It's hard to find an answer to that question, except for the incredibly high $715 price tag.
-But, seeing as how it's made completely of Dyneema Composite Fiber (DCF), formerly known as Cuben Fiber, perhaps one shouldn't be surprised.
+But, seeing as how it's entirely made of Dyneema Composite Fiber (DCF), formerly known as Cuben Fiber, perhaps one shouldn't be surprised.
 But with that high of a price tag, one also shouldn't expect anything less than the best, and we can honestly say that this Mid delivers.

-We thought the UltaMid 2 ranked right up there as the best in terms of weather protection, and also thought that its four-season adaptability was a huge advantage over other three-season tents.
+We thought the UltaMid 2 ranked right up there as the best in terms of weather protection, and also believed that its four-season adaptability was a considerable advantage over other three-season tents.
 One of our only complaints was that this tent is so tall that a single adjustable trekking or ski pole is not tall enough to support it, thus requiring you to lash together two poles, hang it from above, or get creative.
-To help with this problem, and make it more versatile for those not carrying trekking poles, we wish that HMG sold a modular collapsible pole that could be used, but alas they do not.
+To help with this problem, and make it more versatile for those not carrying trekking poles, we wish that HMG sold a modular collapsible pole that could work, but alas they do not.
 This complaint aside, if you have the money and want one of the most spacious and weather resistant ultralight tents available, then check this one out.

 When it comes to weather resistance, there is no doubt that DCF fiber is in a league of its own, offering many advantages over its main rival, SilNylon.
-DCF is not only lighter than SilNylon, but also functionally totally waterproof, providing the ultimate in rain and snow protection.
+DCF is not only lighter than silnylon, but also functionally totally waterproof, providing the ultimate in rain and snow protection.
 It also doesn't absorb water, meaning it won't stretch and sag when it gets wet, is less prone to ripping, and is very easy to fix in the field.
 The fact that this Mid used DCF is a major reason why it ranks above the Black Diamond Beta Light when it comes to weather protection, despite many similarities in design.

 Not only do we think this tent is excellent at protecting you from the water, but it is also highly wind resistant.
 Set up low to the ground without a gap, it was the most wind resistant design we tested as well.
-Overall, we thought it did equally as good a job as our Editors' Choice winning Zpacks Duplex tent when it came to protecting you from the elements.
+Overall, we thought it did equally as good a job as our Editors' Choice-winning Zpacks Duplex tent when it came to protecting you from the elements.

 We have already pointed out that the UltaMid 2 has a ton of interior space, enough for two people to comfortably sleep, store gear, and for a dog or two to join in the fun.
 It is also quite tall, with steep walls, offering plenty of room for sitting up inside and moving about, luxuries that are not present in the small dedicated-pole two-person tents.
 Although it offers more headroom, we thought that it had about the same amount of interior comfort as the Six Moons Designs Haven Tarp.